DEFRA/flood-app/readme.md

 `$ npm i`

-ONce the environment variables below are set, you are now ready to start:
+Once the environment variables below are set, you are now ready to start:

 `$ node index.js`